Oregon State Beavers: Soccer

-Oregon State men's soccer team's coach is Steve Simmons, formerly the head coach at Northern Illinois University.
+The Oregon State Beavers men's soccer team was founded in 1988 and plays at 1,500 seat Paul Lorenz Field at Patrick Wayne Valley Stadium.
+They have had sustained success since the early to mid 2000s.
+The Beavers were Pac-12 Conference champions in 2021 and qualified for the NCAA national championship tournament on eight occasions, making their deepest runs in the tournament in 2021 reaching the quarter finals and in 2023 where they reached the College Cup (Semifinals).
+The team has produced one Hermann Trophy winner (Best collegiate soccer player in the nation) Gloire Amanda in 2020, seven NSCAA All-Americans and has had five players play for their respective national teams at the senior level.
+The team's all-time match record is 254–275–76 as of the end of the 2019 season.

+The current coach of the Beavers is Greg Dalby, who took the position in January 2023 after serving as an assistant coach at Penn State University.
+Dalby replaced Terry Boss, who was hired as the men's soccer head coach in 2017, after previously serving as the lead assistant coach for the 2013 season.
+Boss has coached the Beavers to one conference championship and three NCAA tournament appearances.

 Golf

 Golf was first introduced as a school-sanctioned sport at Oregon State College in 1928.
 Prior to that date, golf existed on campus as a club sport with an organized team, but with its participants not receiving formal recognition from the university.
 The first coach of the OSC team was Tony Sottovia, formerly a professional player from Portland, who headed the squad for three years.

 The Great Depression affected the golf program particularly leading to only one officially scheduled match 1931.
 Following that, there were no scheduled games for the next year.
 Golf again began to resurface in 1933 without official university support.
 In 1934, Ralph Coleman, head of OSC intramural athletics, was named golf coach.
 He would remain in this capacity until 1938, when he was named full-time baseball coach and basketball coach Amory T. "Slats" Gill was appointed to the position.

-The golf teams practice and compete at Oregon State's own Trysting Tree Golf Club.
+The Oregon State men's golf team finished the 1949-50 season 1st in the north division and 18th at the national championship tournament.
+In 1958-1959 they finished 2nd in the conference and 11th at the national championships.
+In 1965-1966 they finished 5th in the conference but 15th at the national championships.
+In 1993-1994 they finished 4th in the conference and 25th at the national championships.
+In the 2000-2001 season although finishing last in the conference they surprised many and finished in 12th place at the national championships.
+In the 2009-2010 season they finished 16th at the national championships and in the 2020-2021 season finished in 23rd at the national championships.